 Iterate on the steps above as necessary.
-E.g timestamps as needed. ., adjust fields values and ☐ Remember that there is almost alway event transformation that you need away. ,
+E.g., adjust fields values and timestamps as needed. member that there is almost always a workaround.
+Any arbitrary ent transformation that you need is likely just a Function or two ay.

 What Are Functions